curl/curl/docs/cmdline-opts/resolve.md

 port pair to the specified address.
 Wildcard is resolved last so any --resolve with a specific host and port is used first.

+Starting in curl version 8.10.0, the port number can be specified as an asterisk (`*`) to make the address used for the specified hostname for any port number.
+A resolve entry for a fixed port number still has priority if existing.
+Also works if the hostname is a wildcard.

 The provided address set by this option is used even if --ipv4 or --ipv6 is set to make curl use another IP version.